metwally-saif/stock-predictions/README.md

 # stock-predictions
-Useing machin learning this code predict the close price of a stock.
+Using machine learning this code predict the close price of a stock.
 It's better to use historical stock data for 5 years or more. you have to download historical stock data in csv form and add it to the path.